Market Overview

 - In April 2022, Timberland LLC launched an ambitious renewable energy initiative called the Timberland Solar Project.
 A key component of this project was the construction of a new 345kV substation, with MYR Group Inc. securing the contract for its development.
 The project commenced with groundbreaking ceremonies in spring 2022, with plans for completion set for late 2023, marking a significant step in the company’s commitment to sustainable energy infrastructure.

-- Customization and personalization will gain traction, attracting consumers seeking unique and tailored designs.
+- Personalization and customization options will attract younger consumers seeking unique designs.